SalmanQureshi97/finance-deal-assist/README.md

 Open `http://localhost:3000`.
 You'll be prompted for an Anthropic API key on first load — get one at [console.anthropic.com](https://console.anthropic.com/settings/keys).
 The key is stored locally in your browser; it never leaves your machine except to call `api.anthropic.com`.

-A small set of sample documents lives in `public/sample-docs/` (a fictional company, NovaBridge Technologies — pitch deck, reference call, CDD report).
-Drag-drop those three files onto the upload zone to try the full flow end-to-end.

 ## What I'd build next

 - **Server-side proxy for the Anthropic API.** Browser-side keys are fine for a local demo, not fine for any deployed version.
 A thin Next.js route handler would also unlock streaming-server-sent-events end-to-end without the SDK's browser shim.